monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

 ## Conclusion

-Data contract versioning is an art that requires both rigor and pragmatism.
+Data contract versioning is an art that requires rigor and pragmatism.
 It's not just about managing version numbers, but orchestrating the evolution of a complex ecosystem.
-Success relies on a methodical approach that combines clear processes, proactive communication, and appropriate tools.
+Success relies on a methodical approach that combines process clarity, proactive communication, and appropriate tools.

+A crucial aspect we haven't yet addressed is managing contract subscriptions.
+How to ensure all consumers are properly notified of version changes and end of life?
+We'll explore this subscription mechanism in our article on architecture patterns, where we'll see how the "Contract Registry" pattern effectively manages this communication.

-In the next article, we'll explore the architecture patterns that enable implementing these versioning principles effectively and scalably.
+In the next article, we'll explore the architecture patterns that allow implementing these versioning principles effectively and scalably.